textlint/textlint/docs/use-as-modules.md

 textlint v12.3.0 introduce new APIs. textlint will drop support old APIs(`textlint`, `TextLintEngine`, `TextFixEngine`, and `TextLintCore`) in the future.

-:memo: old APIs can not support ECMAScript modules, new APIs support ECMAScript modules.
+📝 old APIs can not support ECMAScript modules, new APIs support ECMAScript modules.

 - `createLinter`: create linter instance
     - `lintFiles(files): Promise<TextlintResult[]>`: lint files and return linter messages